gem/oq-engine/doc/manual/oq-manual.rst

    results.

--  ``asset_correlation``: if the uncertainty in the loss ratios has been defined within the vulnerabilitymodel, users can specify a coefficient of correlation that will be used in the Monte Carlo sampling process of the loss ratios, between the assets that share the same taxonomy.
+-  ``asset_correlation``: if the uncertainty in the loss ratios has been defined within the *Vulnerability Model*, users can specify a coefficient of correlation that will be used in the Monte Carlo sampling process of the loss ratios, between the assets that share the same taxonomy.
 If the ``asset_correlation`` is set to one, the